Joe-Hu-Chat/C-basics/04_cpp_notes.md

 or to be empty, representing the absence of a value.
 The presence or absence of a value can be checked using the `has_value()` method or by comparing to `std::nullopt`.

+### std::variant

+`std::getif` is a utility function by the C++ standard library for working with `std:variant`.
+It allows you to safely access the value stored in a `std::variatnt` if it currently holds a specific type.
+The function takes a pointer to a `std::variant` and returns a pointer to the value of the requested type if the variant holds that type; otherwise it returns `nullptr`.

 ## utility